-4. Sampling Procedure
+4. Sampling Procedures

 This section provides the step-by-step procedure for collecting groundwater samples in the field.
-Observations made during groundwater purging and sampling should be recorded in a logbook and Toughbook/Toughpad in accordance with procedures described in SOP No. 8 Field Reporting and Documentation.
+Observations made during groundwater purging and sampling shall be recorded in the field logbook, on field data sheets, and/or in the field computer in accordance with procedures described in SOP No. 8 Field Reporting and Documentation.

-The well sampling order should be dependent on expected levels of contamination in each well, if known, and should be determined prior to sampling.
-Sampling should progress from the least contaminated to the most contaminated well, to the extent possible.
-Quality assurance/quality control (QA/QC) samples should also be collected during groundwater sampling (SOP No. 23 Quality Assurance Samples).
+The well sampling order shall be dependent on expected levels of contamination in each well, if known, and shall be determined prior to sampling.
+Sampling shall progress from the least contaminated to the most contaminated well, to the extent possible.
+Quality assurance/quality control (QA/QC) samples shall also be collected during groundwater sampling (SOP No. 23 Quality Assurance Samples).

-- A. Any reusable equipment used in the sampling procedure that could contact groundwater should be properly decontaminated before each use (see SOP No.4 Decontamination). - B. Equipment should be calibrated based on the manufacturers' instructions.
-Refer to SOP No. 3 Calibration and Maintenance of Field Instruments for additional information. - C. Before well purging begins, the following steps should be performed at each well: - Inspect the well and surrounding site for security, damage, and evidence of tampering.
-If damage or tampering is evident, contact the task or project manager for guidance. - Setup work/exclusion zone. - Place clean plastic sheeting or similar in the work area near the well to keep equipment and sample bottles clean. - Measure ambient volatile organic compounds (VOCs) background levels in the immediate vicinity of the well (i.e., using a PID or similar per the Health and Safety Plan (HASP).
+- A. Any reusable equipment used in the sampling procedure that could contact groundwater shall be properly decontaminated before each use (SOP No.4 Decontamination). - B. Equipment shall be calibrated based on the manufacturers' instructions.
+Refer to SOP No. 3 Calibration and Maintenance of Field Instruments for additional information. - C. Before well purging begins, the following steps shall be performed at each well: - Inspect the well and surrounding site for security, damage, and evidence of tampering.
+If damage or tampering is evident, contact the task or project manager for guidance. - Setup work/exclusion zone per site Traffic Control Plan. - Place clean plastic sheeting or similar in the work area near the well to keep equipment and sample bottles clean. - Measure ambient volatile organic compounds (VOCs) background levels in the immediate vicinity of the well (i.e., using a PID or similar per the Health and Safety Plan (HASP)).

-- Check wind direction and stay upwind of well head to the extent possible. - Remove the well cap and immediately measure VOCs at the rim of the well and record the readings in the logbook, in the Toughbook®, and/or on the groundwater sampling form.
-Give the water in the well adequate time to reach equilibrium (check with Task Manager for details). - D. Measure the groundwater depth to the nearest 1/100-foot.
+- Check wind direction and stay upwind of well head to the extent possible. - Remove the well cap and immediately measure VOCs at the rim of the well and record the readings in the field logbook, in the field computer, and/or on the groundwater sampling data sheet.
+Give the water in the well adequate time to reach equilibrium (check with Task Manager for details). - Measure the groundwater depth to the nearest 1/100-foot.
 A detailed description of monitoring well gauging procedures is provided in SOP No. 10 Well Gauging Measurements. - E. If NAPL is encountered during gauging, contact the task or project manager for further direction. - F. Slowly and carefully lower the sampling pump into the well.
 The pump must be capable of flow rates between about 50 and 500 mL per minute1. - G. Place the pump intake as indicated below2.
 Measure pump placement from the top of the well down to the pump. - If the well screen is ≤ 10 feet, place the pump intake near the midpoint of the well screen or water column, whichever is deeper. - If the well screen is > 10 feet, place the pump intake 5 feet below the top of the well screen or water column, whichever is deeper.
-If water column height is <10 feet, place pump intake at midpoint of water column.
+If water column height is < 10 feet, place pump intake at midpoint of water column.